aafmartins/mountain-climber/README.md

 Climb on!

 But beware, to get to the top of the mountain you'll need to dodge falling debris.
-The more debris you're able to avoid, the more points you'll earn, but you can only survive two hits!
+The more rocks you're able to avoid, the more points you'll earn, but you can only survive a hit if you have a helmet!
 Catch the falling helmets to earn life points and increase your score.

 Can you make it?
-And will you find any help along the way? 🥁 🥁 🥁
+And will you find any *help* along the way? 🥁 🥁 🥁

 Let's climb!